Starting Uni —

 Having nice stationery really helps make note-taking and studying, in general, feel less arduous.
 There might be course-specific things you need, but in general, the basics are highlighters, notebooks, a ring-binder with plastic wallets, pens of several colours, pencils, post-it notes, sticky tabs, a stapler, a hole punch, and files.
 Hit up shops like Paperchase and Typo to find fun stationery.

 Check your course website or handbook for any pre-reading.
 If there’s a list of required textbooks for the whole term, then it can be a good idea to buy them all in advance so you can save money on paying for quick delivery, or maybe even have time to find what you need at a bargain price.
+See if you can find copies that previous students have owned at charity shops, second-hand book stores, eBay or Facebook – you should be able to save yourself some money here!

 Perhaps the most intimidating aspect of starting university is worrying about making new friends, so it’s handy to have something you can break the ice with.
 Games like Dobble, Monopoly Deal and Cards Against Humanity are brilliant for getting the house together and bringing people out of their shells.
 Or if you’re going out for the night, you might want to take a pack of cards (a classic student essential) for games like Ring of Fire.